blengerich/my_twilio/README.md

 # my_twilio

-Used to text myself when training has finished.
+Used to text myself when long-running ML training has finished.
+Simply call `my_twilio.text_me("Training Finished!")` to receive an SMS message.

 ## Usage
 Sign up for an account on twilio.com.
 The free trial includes $25 of credit.
 At a price of about 1c per text, this is about 2500 notifications.